shane-arthur/react-redux-and-more-boilerplate/README.md

 ## Other Notes

-Development in progress: Currently an appliation which allows for the user to select and vote among which cities they enjoyed visiting/living in the best.
+Development in progress: Currently an application which allows for the user to select and vote among which cities they enjoyed visiting/living in the best.

 TODO - Passport js integration to authenticate users and customize their experience
+	 - remove console.log calls and integrate morgan